General Theory of Static Response for Markov Jump Processes

-\textit{Homogeneous parameterization.---}To provide a simple illustration of how a given parameterization can give rise to nontrivial relations amongst static responses, let us consider a parameterization $\boldsymbol{h}$ of the rate matrix $\mathbb{W}(\boldsymbol{h})$ such that:
+\textit{Homogeneous parameterization.---}We first provide a simple illustration of how a given parameterization can give rise to nontrivial relations amongst static responses, let us consider the parameterization $\boldsymbol{h}=(\dots,h_p,\dots)^\intercal$ of $\mathbb{W}(\boldsymbol{h})$ such that:

 where $k$ is the positive order of the homogeneous function.
 The fact that $\mathbb{W}(\alpha\boldsymbol{h})\boldsymbol{\pi}(\alpha\boldsymbol{h})=\alpha^k\mathbb{W}(\boldsymbol{h})\boldsymbol{\pi}(\alpha\boldsymbol{h})=0$ implies that $\boldsymbol{\pi}(\boldsymbol{h})=\boldsymbol{\pi}(\alpha\boldsymbol{h})$ since the solution of \cref{eq:master_eq} is unique; $\boldsymbol{\pi}(\boldsymbol{h})$ is therefore an homogeneous function of order zero of $\boldsymbol{h}$ which implies the linear relation (Euler's theorem for $k=0$)